industrial-edge/Performance-Analytics/docs/Installation.md

 IMAGEN

 ## Configure IIH Essentials

 Steps are created for an asset as aspects in IIH Essentilas and automatically applied in Performance Insight.
 An asset represents, for this example, a car production "Station". and for each asset the aspects represents the steps.

 ![Dataservice Structure](graphics/Dataservice_Struktur.jpg)

 Performance Insight use this structure of assets and aspects to visualize the data in a later step.
 Open the web interface of your IED and launch the Data Service app.

+### Configure the Databus

+Firstly, Databus needs to be configured on IIH Essentials.
+To do that go to *Edge Device UI > Apps*, open IIH Essentials and go to *Settings > Databus Settings*, click on the edit icon:

+IMAGEN

+Enter the needed data and click **save**.

 ### Configure the Connectors

-Select the available "connectors" on the left and choose the SIMATIC S7 Connector and the OPC UA.
-Click the edit icon on the top right to open the connector configuration and switch the "Status" to active.
+Secondly, connectors need to be configured on IIH Essentials.
+To achive this, go to *Connectors* tab and select the available connectors on the left, for this case, SIMATIC S7 Connector and the OPC UA shoud be available.
+Click the edit icon on the top right to open the connector configuration tab and switch the "Status" to active.

 ![Dataservice Adapter Configuration](graphics/Dataservice_Adapter_Configuration.png)